 How do these two TV services compare?
 Let’s take a look.

 Cox has two options for installing service in your home.
+Cox services can be professionally installed, as well as self-installed.
+Equipment can be purchased at a Cox location or have it shipped to you for a fee.
 Their professional service costs $60, while a self-install (equipment is picked up at a Cox location or shipped) costs $30.
 You may also have to pay $5 per device (including Whole Home HD Receiver, HD Receiver, and CableCARD).
 We’ll note that Cox does offer free installation with some bundled services.
 In contrast, DirecTV does not charge for installation (their 2-year contract seems to absorb those costs).

-Cox uses wording on their website claiming “Over 700 FREE HD choices any time you watch – including HD On DEMAND.”
-While this text can be misleading to some, those of us who count HD channels (yeah, dorky right?) know that On Demand titles are not HD channels.
+Cox offers High Definition services with Tv Economy, Cox Advanced Tv, and Advanced TV Premier.
+HD offers the most life-like pictures and free local broadcast stations.
 Using a zip code in the Phoenix, Arizona market, we generated a lineup of 140 HD channels including local HD networks.
-The company boasts free local HD, which no provider should crow about since local networks are already broadcast for free over-the-air.
+The company boasts free local HD, which makes since local networks are already broadcast for free over-the-air.
 However, Cox does provide HD channels at no additional charge with their Advanced TV service.

 DirecTV lists 166 HD channels including locals in the same Phoenix zip code area.
 DirecTV has several HD channels that Cox doesn’t have, including 3net, beIN SPORT (in English and Spanish), and MSG+.
-To be fair, DirecTV also boasts free local HD channels in their promotional copy.
-But the bottom line is the satellite company wins in this category just for having more options.
+To be fair, DirecTV also provides free local HD channels in their promotional copy.

+Cox On Demand services provide endless selection of movies, sitcoms, music and much more.
+New titles are added weekly, so you’ll always have something to watch.
 A large selection of the free On Demand selections from your TV provider come from whatever premium networks you subscribe to.
 So, if you get HBO, you also get On Demand access to all past episodes of Game of Thrones and other HBO original series.
-Cox doesn’t give a specific number of On Demand options on their website, they just indicates choices number in the thousands.

 DirecTV says their On Demand library consists of over 10,000 titles you can watch at no extra charge.
-We score this one a tie because both providers offer plenty of content to watch On Demand.
+We score this evenly because both providers offer plenty of content to watch On Demand.

 Equipment & Special Features